 - Dress for the water temps (immersion), not air temps.
 Paddlers who are immersed in cold water lose body heat four to five times faster than when in air of the same temperature.
 Such rapid heat loss can lead to cold shock (immediately), cold incapacitation (in minutes), hypothermia, and death.

-- NEVER paddle alone in cold water unless you’re a very experienced paddler with safety/rescue training.
-Paddle with at least two people who are able and prepared to help if ever needed – two to help with rescue, then one of these helping the swimmer after rescue while the other one contacts rescue services if needed.
+- NEVER paddle alone in cold water unless you’re a very experienced paddler with safety/rescue training, and even that is very risky.
+Paddle with at least two people who are able and prepared to help if ever needed – one to help with rescue, and one to contact rescue services or go for help if needed.
 In Kansas City area, request a Paddle KC paddling club group paddle and we’ll add it to our kayaking and canoeing calendar!
+We enjoy paddling every month of the year, with solid safety guidelines.

 - NEVER paddle without a PFD in cold water.
+A life jacket is only a safety device if worn, and you will not be able to put it on in the water over winter clothing.
 Those who don’t wear PFDs put themselves at risk, as well as those who try to rescue them if ever needed.

 - Don’t go farther from shore than you are prepared to swim back in super cold water, and plan your route based on frequent weather checks.
 We recommend AccuWeather.com, which is much more accurate than weather.com.